-The answer, it turns out, is surprisingly simple: since we will never be able to make people reliable raters of other people, we should stop trying.
-Instead, we should strive to measure, reliably and frequently, what each team leader intends to do with each team member.
+We should strive to measure, reliably and frequently, what each team leader intends to do with each team member.
 After all, at its heart the purpose of any performance management system is not to measure perfectly the performance of each person.
 As the research has shown, this is impossible.
 Instead, the point is to help the organization gather data to know how it should respond to each person's performance - in the form of increased pay, more training, or a promotion.
 And the best person to provide these data is the team leader.
 Will each team leader's intentions be subjective?
-Yes, of course they will.
-But another word for "subjectivity" is "judgment," and what are you paying your team leaders for if not their judgment?
+Yes they will.
+But another word for "subjectivity" is "judgment," and what is the organization paying its team leaders for if not their judgment?

 Thus the challenge becomes not "how can we make all our leaders objective?" but instead "how can we measure, reliably and frequently, the judgment of what a team leader intends to do with each team member?"

-And this we can do, because it turns out we are all reliable raters of our own intentions and feelings.
-So, to see what it should do with each team member, all an organization needs is a short survey that asks team leaders (at least four times a year) a few carefully worded questions about what they intend to do with each of their team members.
+And this we can do, because human beings are reliable raters of their own intentions and feelings.
+So, to see what it should do with each team member, all the organization needs is a short survey that asks team leaders (at least four times a year) a few carefully worded questions about what they intend to do with each of their team members.